 One of the ways that social media can impact students is when it comes to their job search.
 LinkedIn is a terrific resource (and one we recommend students begin using), it is not the only social media site that potential employers use to research job candidates.
 And this is where your students must exercise caution.

-Mashable printed an infographic in October 2011 about How Recruiters Use Social Media to Screen Candidates.
-The vast majority of those asked do look at social media sites, and have rejected some potential candidates based on what they saw.
+Safety Web has an Online Reputation Guide for College Students.
+The text and related links within this site show that recruiters and other influencers look at social media sites, and do reject some potential candidates based on what they saw.
 Your students still have three more years to build (or revise) their online profile and the image it projects.
 A teachable moment right now might be for you to begin that discussion of how to be intentional about what your student divulges online, and to whom – as it can have far-reaching implications later.

-College Times has a list of 50 Social Networking Rules for College Students that could be a good resource for your student.
+The Online Reputation Guide for College Students can be a solid resource for your student in considering his or her social media use and online image or brand.
 While some of these Do’s and Don’t’s seem obvious, the reality is that not all students know the etiquette and expectations of adults – particularly those in hiring positions.

 A social networking Major Error in Judgment could cost your student the big job, or even a small job like babysitting or housesitting – or any other thing an adult might entrust a college student to do.
 It can also shape – in positive or negative ways – other peoples’ opinions about your student.
 That snarky Tumblr blog with risque or politically incorrect humor that seems so funny now could be shaping your student’s online brand.
 Or a nasty comment you make on a social media site – and then later delete or hide – could still show up because of powerful Internet search engines and be tied to a person forever.